Degree Fields

 Employment

-Engineers hold 1.5 million jobs in the United States.
-About 37 percent of engineering jobs were found in manufacturing industries and another 28 percent were in the professional, scientific, and technical services sector, primarily in architectural, engineering, and related services.
+Engineers hold 1.6 million jobs in the United States.
+About 36 percent of engineering jobs were found in manufacturing industries, and another 30 percent were in the professional, scientific, and technical services industries, primarily in architectural, engineering, and related services.
 Many engineers also worked in the construction, telecommunications, and wholesale trade industries.

-Federal, State, and local governments employ about 12 percent of engineers.
-About half of these were in the Federal Government, mainly in the U.S. Departments of Defense, Transportation, Agriculture, Interior, and Energy, and in the National Aeronautics and Space Administration.
-Most engineers in State and local government agencies worked in highway and public works departments.
-About 3 percent of engineers are self-employed, many as consultants.
+Federal, State, and local governments employed about 12 percent of engineers in 2008.
+About 6 percent were in the Federal Government, mainly in the U.S. Departments of Defense, Transportation, Agriculture, Interior, and Energy, and in the National Aeronautics and Space Administration.
+Many engineers in State and local government agencies worked in highway and public works departments.
+In 2008, about 3 percent of engineers were self-employed, many as consultants.

 The distribution of employment by engineering specialty follows: